-Wondering is it legal to charge late fees?
+Wondering if it is legal to charge late fees?
 Don’t worry, it’s completely legal.
 You just need to follow some guidelines to ensure you don’t get into legal trouble.
 For example, you cannot charge some hefty fees.
 Of course, it’s common sense, avoid going out of the way.
 Be reasonable, charge what’s fair in accordance with your invoice amount.

 Take your country or legal laws into account and the rest you need is common sense.
 Like, if a project invoice states $3000, it is reasonable to charge $45 to $60 as late fees.
-But, if you charge $200 for services provided and additionally charge $100 as late fees then is completely unjustifiable and could turn out to be illegal too.
+But, if you charge $200 for services provided and additionally charge $100 as of late fees then it is completely unjustifiable and could turn out to be illegal too.

 Another point to take into consideration is to notify clients about your late fee charge.
 Suddenly, you cannot ask your client to pay an additional amount.
 Legally, it is advised to let your client know in advance about the late fee you would be charging.
 Better, mention it in your terms and conditions policy and even in the contract.
 Also, the client first reads and then signs the document.
 Just do it the lawful way to be safe.